ivanleoncz/tulian/README.md

 ## Tulian
-Insights from Tuples and Lists.

-## Concept
-Performs analysis of Tuples and Lists, using comprehensions.
+Insights from Tuples and Lists, using Comprehensions.

+Tulian provides a summary (JSON) of data types present on such source and provides the extraction of a specific data type, present as List.

 ## Usage